How to correctly count the number of characters of a string

 To understand what it means, let's go back to the basics: what is a character?

-Unicode is the universal character encoding, maintained by the Unicode Consortium.
-This encoding standard provides the basis for processing, storage, and interchange of text data in any language in all modern software and information technology protocols.
+Unicode is the universal character encoding maintained by the Unicode Consortium.
+It provides the basis for processing, storage, and interchange of text data in any language across all modern software and information technology protocols.
 Unicode defines, among other things, a list of characters and multiple ways to represent them:

-- UTF-8: Record with variable length of 1 to 4 bytes
+• UTF-8: Records characters using a variable length of 1 to 4 bytes

 Console.WriteLine(char.IsSurrogatePair('\u0061', '\u0300'));